pesi-/node-busmq/README.md

 Options:

 * `ttl` - duration in seconds for the queue to live without any attachments. default is 30 seconds.
+* `discoverable` - whether this queue should notify all the federating buses connected to this bus about this queue. finding a discoverable queue is performed using the `Queue#find#` method. default is false.

 ##### queue#detach()